rospoly/boomble/README.md

 2) `elaborateLogs.py` runs the quantifier instantiations analysis on the logs produced by `parAnalysis`.
 The script is standalone and it has a dedicate parser with`-help` option.
 Just run `python3 elaborateLogs.py` to see the help message.

-# run custom Z3 with profiling and create the casuality graph
+# run Z3 with profiling and create the casuality graph

 Note: in this section we assume you have the following custom Z3 implementation (link).